 Picking that perfect board game table is really hard to do.
 About a year ago my wife and I found ourselves doing just that.
 We had committed to buying our first dedicated table for gaming.
 We debated a number of decision points and went back and forth for quite some time until we finally decided upon our final choice.

-I hope to help provide some thoughts on what you will want to consider to pick up that perfect game table.
+I hope to help provide some thoughts on what you want to consider to pick up that perfect game table.

 In my original Getting Started: Hobby Tools article I wanted to discuss what I felt were the necessary tools to handle assembly of miniatures that any new hobbyist would need in their collection.
 That isn’t all of the tools that I use regularly though and as a follow up, I wanted to touch on other tools that I use quite often and why.